lorenzofavaro/deep-research/README.md

 ### Basic Research Query
 - *Who is the current president of the USA?*
 - *Tell me the latest news on Elon Musk*
-- *"What are the latest developments in transformer architecture optimization?"*
+- *What are the latest developments in transformer architecture optimization?*

 ### Domain-Specific Research
-- *"How do quantum computing algorithms compare to classical machine learning for optimization problems?"*
+- *How do quantum computing algorithms compare to classical machine learning for optimization problems?*
-- *"What are the current applications of CRISPR technology in treating genetic disorders?"*
+- *What are the current applications of CRISPR technology in treating genetic disorders?*
-- *"What are the latest developments in renewable energy storage solutions?"*
+- *What are the latest developments in renewable energy storage solutions?*